 The wind direction in the jet stream can change from the normal west to east to almost north to south.
 This is one of the methods that the Earth uses to transport excess heat from the equatorial regions towards the poles, and in turn bring cold polar air southwards.
 It also helps to steer our Atlantic weather depressions from their normal eastward movement.
 At times it can even block their movements altogether.

 The Jet stream also helps to steer our Atlantic depressions from their normal easterly movements.
-If the jet stream moves south of the UK then the cold wet depressions will then get “trapped” over the UK as happened in June / July 2012.
+If the jet stream moves south of the UK then the cold wet depressions will then get “trapped” over the UK as happened in June / July 2012 and is also happening in February 2022.
 While the North Atlantic jet stream generally points roughly due east, straight across the Atlantic, it often meanders north and south.
 These meanders are the signature of so-called Rossby waves, which are similar to the familiar waves on the surface of water.
 However, instead of water moving up and down, Rossby waves consist of large air masses, often thousands of kilometres across, moving north and south.
 When an air mass moves north it starts to spin clockwise (when viewed from above), forming what’s called an anticyclonic weather system – a high-pressure system associated with settled weather.
 When air moves south it spins anti-clockwise and becomes cyclonic – a low- pressure system which is prone to wet weather.

 A Rossby wave can therefore lead to a string of alternating high – and low-pressure systems, with the jet stream snaking around them from west to east.
 Like water waves, Rossby waves generally move relative to an observer on the ground, and this movement leads to changes in the weather from week to week.
 In fact, the Rossby waves themselves always move towards the west, which means they are always swimming ‘upstream’ against the eastward-flowing jet.
 If conditions are right and the wave speed matches that of the jet, the wave will remain stationary.
 Then the high- and low-pressure systems are no longer moving relative to the ground, and a persistent weather regime is born.